 If official transcripts have not been received or the evaluation is not complete at the time of registration, the student should bring an unofficial transcript when meeting with an advisor for scheduling purposes.
 Transfer students who have met Daytona State equivalents for ENC 1101 (College Composition) and MAT 1033 (Intermediate Algebra) or higher are not required to take the college placement examinations.

-- courses that were taken at an upper (junior, senior etc.) level for which there is no comparable Daytona State College courses.
+• Courses that were taken at an upper-level (junior, senior etc.) for which there is no comparable Daytona State College course.